cekerholic/paradox/readme.md

 This a simple parallax plugin that rely on jQuery `.animate()`.
 Paradox work by simply move the element to any given position.

 ### Basic CSS
-All your need to do is declare the position of your parallax, e.g. :
+All you need to do is declare the position of your parallax, e.g. :

 	.parallax {
 		position: absolute;